|Guide||♦||11 Triplogs||Active Topic|

 This loop is a combination of trails and bushwhacking that climbs up and over the highest of the Four Peaks: Brown's Peak.
 I seriously recommend doing this hike after having completed the Brown's Peak hike first.
-Otherwise you may find it difficult to find the return route down the west chute.
+Otherwise, you may find it challenging to find the return route down the west chute.
 In addition, the nearly vertical terrain of the chute will be more comfortable with experience.
 I also recommend doing the loop clockwise, as it will be easier to climb up the east side of Brown's Peak than down.
-Also, be advised that the chute on the northwest side of Brown's Peak that this hike uses could be very dangerous if there is snow or ice present.
+Also, be advised that the chute on the northwest side of Brown's Peak that this hike uses could be hazardous if snow or ice is present.
 If you don't have a fear of heights, this is an incredible hike with outstanding views!

 Beginning at Lone Pine Trailhead, begin following the Four Peaks Trail #130 east, through surviving remnants of ponderosa forest.
-The Four Peaks Trail gently contours along the northern slope of Four Peaks, and passes the Amethyst Trail junction at the one mile mark.
-The trail passes the turnoff for the Pigeon Trail at the bottom of a little ravine, and joins the route of the Arizona Trail.
+The Four Peaks Trail gently contours along the northern slope of Four Peaks, and passes the Amethyst Trail #253 junction at the one-mile mark.
+The trail passes the turnoff for the Pigeon Trail #134 at the bottom of a little ravine and joins the route of the Arizona Trail.
 Just around the corner are some tall ponderosas, and Shake Spring.
-A quarter mile later, the Four Peaks Trail turns south at the junction with the Oak Flat Trail, and begins a steady half mile ascent of a drainage.
-At the top of the drainage, the trail passes through a little saddle, and then begins a mile long traverse of the steep eastern side of Four Peaks.
+A quarter-mile later, the Four Peaks Trail turns south at the junction with the Oak Flat Trail #123 and begins a steady half-mile ascent of a drainage.
+At the top of the drainage, the trail passes through a little saddle and then begins a mile-long traverse of the steep eastern side of Four Peaks.
 Along this stretch, there are spectacular views of Roosevelt Lake and the desert below.
-Where the trail clings to a north facing slope, a few maple trees and a scattering of tall douglas firs are encountered.
+Where the trail clings to a north-facing slope, a few maple trees and a scattering of tall douglas firs are encountered.
 Granite rock gives way to the ancient Mazatzal Quartzite as the trail clings precariously to the mountainside near the head of Baldy Canyon.
 This colorful rock that forms the Four Peaks themselves is so hard and dense that it gives a metallic sound when pieces clang together under your boots.